 This article is different to HLG022 as it addresses what to do if a mortgage application is rejected by a lender – which, due to stricter banking regulations, is becoming more common.

-Tired of paying rent to a lazy landlord and watching your friends become homeowners, you crunch the numbers and figure out you can get a home loan at an interest rate of 3.7% per annum.
+Tired of paying rent to a lazy landlord and watching your friends become homeowners, you crunch the numbers and figure out you can get a home loan at an interest rate of around 3.7% per annum.

 After sifting through the auction results and doing your sums you calculate that you’ll need a loan of $400,000 to buy a desirable property with an acceptable commuting distance to work.
 You plug the numbers into the MoneySmart mortgage calculator and it tells you that, including fees, your repayments will be $2,056 per month for the next 25 years.
 You’ve worked out your monthly budget and, yes, you can manage those repayments and still have a bit left over.